 Vendors will approve, reject, or submit purchase orders for discussion before confirming.
 Vendors will review the quantities, unit prices, the total amount due, and payment terms and conditions.
-In most cases, the vendor will approve the PO (confirming it) either via email or e-procurement software.
+In most cases, the vendor will approve the PO (confirming it) either via email or purchase order software.
 When this happens, you’ll receive a confirmation number by email that you can reference in the event that there is an issue with the order, or you need to check on the order status.

 At that point, they will begin preparing the goods and services ordered for delivery by the expected date.
 However, if they do not have certain items in stock, or they have another concern about the order, such as conflicts with the terms and conditions outlined in the vendor contract, they will flag the order and send it back to the purchaser to resolve the issues.
 In this case, the order is not confirmed.

 The POA is a document from the vendor that has multiple functions.
 These include:

 - Communicates intent to fulfill the order